hannahcdonovan/bowdoin-mag-alexa/readme.md

-# Audio Stream Starter - Skill Template
+# Bowdoin Magazine Podcast

-This is a starter template for creating an Alexa audio streaming skill.
+This is an Alexa Skill for the Bowdoin Magazine Podcast.